icy/rolo/README.md

   To keep this tunnel persistent, you can add this to your crontab

-    rolo.rb -p 4567 \
+    rolo -p 4567 \
       ssh remote -fNL localhost:1234:localhost:10000

-  and allows this line to be executed once every 5 minutes. `rolo.rb` will check if your ssh command is still running.
-If 'yes', it will simply exit; if 'no', `rolo.rb` will start the ssh command.
+  and allows this line to be executed once every 5 minutes. `rolo` will check if your ssh command is still running.
+If 'yes', it will simply exit; if 'no', `rolo` will start the ssh command.

 ### With OpenSSH 5.6p1 or later

   However, if you use *OpenSSH 5.6p1* (or later), `ssh` will close all file descriptors from the parent (except for `STDIN`, `STDOUT` and `STDERR`).
-  As the socket opened by `rolo.rb` is closed, `rolo.rb` will always start new instance of the `ssh` tunnel.
+  As the socket opened by `rolo` is closed, `rolo` will always start new instance of the `ssh` tunnel.
 (Actually I had process `bomb` on my system when I used the original program `solo` to launch my tunnels.)

   Fortunately, `ssh` has option to bind on the local address.
-  Using this option we can trick `rolo.rb` as below
+  Using this option we can trick `rolo` as below

-    rolo.rb -p 4567 \
+    rolo -p 4567 \
       ssh remote -fN \
         -L localhost:1234:localhost:10000 \
         -L %address:%port:localhost:12345

-  The last use of option `-L` will ask `ssh` to open a socket on `%address:%port` (the real values will be provided by `rolo.rb`), and it will be checked by `rolo.rb` in its next run.
+  The last use of option `-L` will ask `ssh` to open a socket on `%address:%port` (the real values will be provided by `rolo`), and it will be checked by `rolo` in its next run.
 Please note that we use a random port `12345` to prevent local connections to `%address:%port` from being forwarded to remote.

   Another way is to use option `--address`

-    rolo.rb -p 1234 -a 127.0.0.1 \
+    rolo -p 1234 -a 127.0.0.1 \
       ssh remote -fNL localhost:1234:localhost:10000

   And this is another way

-    rolo.rb -p 1234 -a 127.0.0.1 \
+    rolo -p 1234 -a 127.0.0.1 \
       ssh remote -fNL %address:%port:localhost:10000

+### Create ssh tunnels: the cleanest way

+  Within the `--no-bind` option, you can event do something cleaner

+    rolo --no-bind -p 1234 -a 127.0.0.1 \
+      ssh remote -fN -L localhost:1234:localhost:10000

+  Because `ssh` would listen on the local port `1234`, we may just ask `rolo` to check if that port is open.
+If `yes`, it's sure that our tunnel is running and `rolo` will simply exit.
+Otherwise, `ssh` may exit and `rolo` will start new `ssh` tunnel.

 ### Start VirtualBox guests